aschenoni/angularjs-date-picker/README.md

 	<div><date-picker on-date-selected="fireDateChange(date)"></div>
 ```

-`onDateSelected` takes a function with the input parameter of a moment obj.
+`onDateSelected` takes a function with the input parameter of a [Moment](http://momentjs.com/) object.
 Your outer function passed to the directive could look like this:
 ```javascript
 	function fireDateChange(date){
 		var currentDate = date.format('YYYY-MM-DD');